leordev/fcc-basejump-shortener/README.md

     $ java -cp target/shortener.jar clojure.main -m shortener.core

 The default port is 8080, if you want to use other port just set the env. variable PORT.

+You need also to provide a MYSQL JDBC address in the env. variable `DATABASE_URL` for example `jdbc:mysql://localhost:3306/fcc_shortener?user=root`